About us

 The aim of short-term incentive plans is to encourage implementation of the short-term business plan and to reward accordingly.

 The remuneration of the CEO is in line with our culture of encouraging strong performance.
 A significant part of the CEO’s remuneration is based on a variable share.
-In order to maintain a strong connection between the company’s result and the CEO’s remuneration, the performance targets of both the short-term and long-term incentive plans are directly linked to Raute’s business result.
+In order to maintain a strong connection between the company’s result and the CEO’s remuneration, the performancetargets of both the short-term and long-term incentive plans are directly linked to Raute’s business result.
 In addition, the CEO is expected to use a share, as specified by the Board, of the net remuneration of the long-term incentive plan to accrue his shareholding until the shareholding reaches the level specified by the Board.
 This is to ensure that the interests of the CEO and the shareholders are aligned.

-Remuneration paid to the members of the Board for January 1 – December 31, 2023
+Remuneration paid to the members of the Board for January 1 – December 31, 2024

-The Annual General Meeting on March 30, 2023 decided that the remuneration of the members of the Board of Directors will continue to be EUR 48,000 for the Chair of the Board and EUR 24,000 for the Vice-Chair of the Board and a member of the Board of Directors for the term of office and that the expenses of the members of the Board of Directors will be paid in accordance with the company’s travel policy.
+The Annual General Meeting on April 4, 2024 decided that the remuneration of the members of the Board of Directors will continue to be EUR 48,000 for the Chair of the Board and EUR 24,000 for the Vice-Chair of the Board and a member of the Board of Directors for the term of office and that the expenses of the members of the Board of Directors will be paid in accordance with the company’s travel policy.

-In addition to the annual fee, Board members are compensated for travel expenses in accordance with the company’s travel policy.
 The Board’s fees are paid in cash.
 The Board members are not included in the incentive plans or performance-based remuneration.
+All paid fees are in accordance with the Remuneration policy.

 The evaluation of CEO’s performance is based on the achievement of strategic and operational targets.
-In addition to fixed annual salary, the CEO’s remuneration consists of variable remuneration, such as an annual performance-based short-term incentive and a share-based long-term incentive.
+In addition to fixed annual salary, the CEO’s remuneration consists of variable remuneration, such as an annual performance-based short-term incentive and a share-basedlong-term incentive.

-Remuneration has been paid to Raute’s CEO during 2023 in total EUR 307 thousand.
+Remuneration has been paid to Raute’s CEO during 2024 in total EUR 606 thousand.
+The CEO does not have special pension arrangements.

-Remuneration of the CEO January 1 – December 31, 2023
+Remuneration of the CEO January 1 – December 31, 2024

 Amounts represent the payments made during the financial period.
 For short-term incentives, the payments are made in the following year.
 The long-term incentives are described below.

-The performance based short-term incentive paid in 2023 was based on the key targets for 2022 set by the Board at the start of the 2022 financial year, related to the Group’s financial, strategic and operational targets.
-As CEO Mika Saariaho started at Raute only at the end of 2022 in October, he did not have a short-term incentive plan in 2022.
+The performance-based short-term incentive paid in 2024 was based on the key targets for 2023 set by the Board at the start of the 2023 financial year, related to the Group’s financial, strategic and operational targets.
+The Board set short-term incentive criteria for 2024 at the start of the 2024 financial year to support business development.
+Payouts for these 2024 related short-term incentives will take place in 2025.
+Target level short term incentive for the CEO is 30% and maximum is 60% of the annual pay.

 The rewards payable based on the PSP and on the RSP will at the company’s choice either be paid in listed shares of Raute or in cash based on the value of the share reward at the time of payment.
 The payment of the reward is conditional on the individual’s continued employment or service relationship with Raute.

-In accordance with the ownership recommendation of the company abides by, the CEO is expected to accrue and, after attaining, to retain in his ownership an amount of the compa-ny’s shares that equals his gross annual fixed salary.
-The maximum long-term incentive allocations at grant in the ongoing Performance Share Plans for the CEO Mika Saariaho are described as follows:
+In accordance with the ownership recommendation of the company that abides by, the CEO is expected to accrue and, after attaining, to retain in his ownership an amount of the company’s shares that equals his gross annual fixed salary.

 The fringe benefits (car, phone and housing) of the CEO are included in the base salary component.

 The CEO does not have any other special benefits or pension arrangements.
 The period of notice for the resignation or termination of employment of the CEO is six months.
-If the employment relation-ship ends for a reason attributed to Raute, the CEO is entitled to severance pay equaling a 12 months’ full salary.
+If the employment relationship ends for a reason attributed to Raute, the CEO is entitled to severance pay equaling a 12 months’ full salary.

 The company’s financial performance has varied over the past five years.
 The development of Net Sales and Operating Profit is presented in the following graphs:

-Net sales M€ 2019-2023
+Net sales M€ 2020-2024

-Operating result M€ 2019-2023
+Operating result M€ 2020-2024

 Earnings per share, Share price and Dividend 2019-2023

-*Board’s proposal to the AGM 2024.
+*Board’s proposal to the AGM 2025.

 * The pay development of Raute’s average employee is based on personnel expenses, excluding non-wage labor costs, divided by the average number of employees during the year.
 Raute is a global company whose remuneration varies considerably in the markets where it operates.
 For that reason, the calculation applies the remuneration data of Raute’s Finnish personnel.
-Finnish employees account for 68% of the total number of employees.** All the sums presented in the Table refer to remuneration paid during the year.
+Finnish employees account for 70% of the total number of employees.** All the sums presented in the Table refer to remuneration paid during the year.

 The year 2022 amount included remunerations paid to previous CEO Tapani Kiiski, interim CEO Petri Strengell and as of October 1, 2022 to Mika Saariaho.

-Raute’s auditor for the 2023 financial period, PricewaterhouseCoopers Oy, has verified that the remuneration report contains the information required by legislation.
+Raute’s auditor for the 2024 financial period, PricewaterhouseCoopers Oy, has verified that the remuneration report contains the information required by legislation.

 We use cookies to track your visit on our website.
 Here you can select the level of tracking.
 Please note, that some of the cookies are necessary for website to function properly.
 See our Cookie Notice here.